 The Symptoms of Fibromyalgia

 The symptoms of fibromyalgia are many and varied.
 Pain is more than just generalized pain.
-There are a number of tender points associated with the condition that affect both sides of the body as well as points both above and below the waist.
+There are a number of tender points associated with the condition.
+They affect both sides of the body as well as points both above and below the waist.
 Sensory sensitivity not only leads to problems with bright lights, loud sounds, and strong smells, but also leads to pain even from touch sensations that should be considered gentle.

 Fatigue is another major factor in fibromyalgia.
 In fact, it would be easy for a doctor to confuse this condition with chronic fatigue syndrome if a patient presents with mild achiness rather than moderate to severe pain.
 Some of the tiredness may be due to sleep disturbances that are common in fibromyalgia patients.
 The pain may keep a person awake at night, or the patient may have a secondary sleep disorder such as OSA (obstructive sleep apnea) or restless leg syndrome.